Aceba1/Block-Mod-Example/README.md

 ## Using
 To compile / build your mod, press CTRL SHIFT B.
-The compiled mod folder will be in a folder called Built at the base of the repository.
+The compiled mod folder will be in a folder called `Built` at the base of the repository.
+(If unchanged in Properties, it will be called `A Block Mod`.)
 Take that folder and put it in QMods.

 If all goes well, your mod should load in to the game